 If seeing your week laid out in front of you keeps you on track, a Monday-Friday Daily Schedule might be your perfect solution.
 This layout allows for planning ahead for events, meetings, or even meals.
 This is also a great solution for students who have a project or assignment that might require multiple steps throughout the week for completion.

-Monday-Take Notes, Tuesday-Create Outline, Wednesday-Collect Resources, Thursday-First Draft, Friday-Revise/ Final draft.
+For Example: Monday-Take Notes, Tuesday-Create Outline, Wednesday-Collect Resources, Thursday-First Draft, Friday-Revise/ Final draft.

 Each Set Includes:

-1 Hour Block Schedule Templates
+1 Hour Daily Schedule Template

 Here are my 1 Hour Block Schedule Templates.
 As the name implies, this schedule breaks down your daily routine into 1-hour increments or blocks.
 This is helpful for tasks that take an hour or more to complete or when you want to schedule many tasks throughout the day.

-1/2 Hour Block Schedule Templates
+1/2 Hour Daily Schedule Templates

 If tasks might take less than an hour, or you prefer a more structured day, this schedule is based on 30-minute increments and is much more time-specific.

-Daily Block Schedule Printable
+Daily Kids Schedule Template

 For kids that have an online school curriculum, you might find that the Daily Block Schedule is the most effective.
 This method is great for allotting certain time frames, such as 8 am-2 pm, for general tasks like “school work”.
 You can also narrow it down by class, for example, 8 am-9 am “Math”, 9 am-10 am “Science”, etc.